DrBushyTop/FarmIoT/README.md

 # Notes

+# Deployment
+- Log in to Azure powershell with "Login-AzureRmAccount"
+- Run deploy.ps1 from the repo root.
+It creates a resource group and deploys all the resources there with default parameters.

 ## General

 - This template deployment defaults to a small P1 redis cluster, which in itself costs 700€/month.
 Please destroy the resources when needed.